 Art lovers moving through Texas’s largest city need to set aside time for the Museum of Fine Arts, Houston.
 At this popular art museum, you’ll browse collections from all around the world, spanning centuries.

 The permanent collection at the Museum of Fine Arts features about 70,000 pieces, placing it among the world’s largest museums.
 Highlights at the museum include Italian Renaissance and French Impressionist paintings, along with American and European decorative arts.

-To get the most out of your visit, hop onto one of the museum’s free guided tours.
+To get the most out of your visit to one of the must-see Houston museums, hop onto one of the free guided tours.
 After catching a glimpse of the permanent collection, you’ll also have a chance to check out the museum’s satellite sites: the Collection & Gardens and the Rienzi House.

 Got the kids in tow?
 Pencil in a visit to the Houston Zoo.
 With over 6,000 animals, the zoo is the perfect place to escape the buzz of Downtown Houston for some fresh air.

 Besides checking out the animal habitats, the Houston Zoo also offers guests a variety of close-up animal encounters.
 Feed Masai giraffes, bathe elephants, give treats to a gorilla, cuddle a friendly sloth, or go on the prowl with a cheetah—all are possible at this popular family-friendly attraction!

 Located on Herman Park Drive in the heart of the Museum District, the Houston Museum of Natural Science is among the city’s most popular museums.
 The museum charms guests, young and old, with ancient artifacts, dinosaur skeletons, and more modern science & technology exhibits.